Could our dreams be a window into the spiritual realm? Could we be connecting with heaven while we sleep?

-For example, in a film I have just watched on Netflix Called ‘The Old Guard’, the main characters (who are meant to be immortal), find and connect with each other through their dreams.
-I found a YouTube clip of the scene.
+For example, in a film I have just watched on Netflix Called ‘The Old Guard’, the main characters (who are meant to be immortal) find and connect with each other through their dreams (you can see the scene in the YouTube video below).

 ‘That’s just fiction’, I hear you cry!
-Well you are right, it is fiction, but it seems feasible to me that God could be using arts and media to help us appreciate spiritual truths.
+Well you are right, it is fiction, but it seems feasible to me that God could be using modern day arts and media to help us appreciate spiritual truths we have forgotten!

 Those of you who are Christians will know that dream scenarios similar to those I have just described are recorded in the bible – so maybe it’s not as far fetched as we might think!